simonfrey/hugo-leaflet/README.md

 # Hugo Leaflet

-Shortcodes for inserting a OSM (Open Street Maps) Map into your posts.
+Shortcodes for inserting a OSM (Open Street Maps) Map into your posts by using leaflet.

 _You can use as much Maps in a single post as you like!
 (You only have to load the script once)_